Our Brief History

 We prescribe an individualized Wellness plan to maximize the likelihood of a positive response as well as improved function and quality of life on a long-term basis.

-After consultation with an AMG Anesthesiologist, most patients are scheduled to receive an initial series of 4-6 infusions over a 2 to 3 week period.
+After consultation with an Anesthesiologist, most patients are scheduled to receive an initial series of 4-6 infusions over a 2 to 3 week period.

 We evaluate patients after three infusions — if no benefit is being achieved, the treatments are usually discontinued (there are some exceptions).
 Patients with depression are monitored both by their subjective symptoms as well as objectively by using the QIDS (Quick Inventory of Depression Symptomatology) scale.